Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Acknowledgements

 \section{Acknowledgements}

-The micrometeorological simulation and deep learning were performed on the Earth Simulator system (project ID: 1-23007) at the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
-This paper is based on results obtained from a project, JPNP22002, commissioned by the New Energy and Industrial Technology Development Organization (NEDO).
+The micrometeorological simulation and deep learning were performed on the Earth Simulator system (project IDs: 1-23007 and 1-24009) at the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
+This paper is based on results obtained from project JPNP22002, commissioned by the New Energy and Industrial Technology Development Organization (NEDO).